matheus-neves/Laravel-MultiAlerts/README.md

 ### Custom Fields

-A very nice feature of Laravel Multialerts is the possibility of adding custom fields to your alert.
-(By default Laravel Multialerts have one field: `message`)
+A very nice feature of Laravel-MultiAlerts is the possibility of adding custom fields to your alert.
+(By default Laravel-MultiAlerts have one field: `message`)

 ``` php
 multialerts()->error('An unexpected error occurred during the creation process!')->tip('Please, try again later.
 If the problem persists contact the site administrator.')->put()